navidJadid/openease_ci-cd_documentation/README.md

     <sub>**Side note:** For more explanation on the idea of SemVer and `semantic-release`, we recommend watching the talk [_Kill all humans_](https://www.youtube.com/watch?v=ZXyx_1kN1L8) by one of the engineers of `semantic-release` or reading through the official [documentation](https://semantic-release.gitbook.io/semantic-release/).</sub>

     For `semantic-release` to work properly, it requires commits to be formatted to a standard which by default is the [_Angular Commit Message Standard_](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message), but it technically could be customized to any other standard.
-You can read through the specifications [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message). `semantic-release` basically analyzes the commit message and then generates version number and changelog based on that.
+You can read through the specifications [here](https://gist.github.com/stephenparish/9941e89d80e2bc58a153#format-of-the-commit-message). `semantic-release` basically analyzes the commit message and then generates version number (according to SemVer) and changelog based on that.
 This drastically reduces the points of failure, and you as a developer just need to make sure to write correct commit messages as everything else is handled for you.
     For adhering to the standard, we recommend using the [Commitizen CLI-tool](https://commitizen.github.io/cz-cli/) or the JetBrains-IDE plugin [Git-Commit-Template](https://plugins.jetbrains.com/plugin/9861-git-commit-template) if you are working with one of their IDEs.
 Even if you are not using `semantic-release`, we advise to use this standard, as it helps to keep the commits readable and standardized all over the project.

     <sub>**Side note:** If your commits are not formatted correctly, `semantic-release` will not work which could cause problems for the whole CI/CD pipeline.</sub>